 – 3rd offence disqualification.

-15.8 If, in the opinion of the rescue crew or the OOD, a model is driven too close to the rescue boat or in a manner that endangers them, then the OOD shall disqualify that driver and model immediately.
+13.6.5 If, in the opinion of the rescue crew or the OOD, a model is driven too close to the rescue boat or in a manner that endangers them, then the OOD may disqualify that driver and model immediately.
 If the driver continues to drive in different classes in a similar manner, then that driver can be banned for the whole meeting.

-Count back is where the finishing order is recorded and in the event of a tied laps scores the boat with the least count back recorded is the winner.
+14.7 COUNTBACK.
+Count back is where the finishing order is recorded and in the event of tied lap scores, the boat with the least count back recorded is the winner.
 Where tied lap scores over two heats occur, the total countbacks for each racer over the two heats are evaluated.
 The racer with the lowest total count back score wins.

 - Fastest time/Highest laps of the day.